-Prior to the deadline specified in the event announcement, the Members shall inform the Organizer of the competition online of the athletes to be entered in the competition.

-The Members are obliged to inform the IBSF Secretary General of the names of those people who are authorized to submit entries.

-The name of the team captain shall be given to the Jury at the first team captains' meeting.

-The Members have the right to select the athletes that shall participate.

-The entry fees belong to the Organizer and amount to the value of € 25 per athlete.

-If the entry deadline specified in the event announcement is not observed, the entry can be accepted for a double entry fee.

-Entries may be withdrawn at any time.
-Already paid entry fees are non-refundable.

-Entry fees must be paid at the first team captains' meeting.
+- a) Prior to the deadline specified in the event announcement, the Members shall inform the Organizer of the competition online of the athletes to be entered in the competition. - b) The name of the team captain shall be given to the Jury at the first team captains' meeting. - c) The Members have the right to select the athletes that shall participate. - d) The entry fees belong to the Organizer and amount to the value of € 25 per athlete. - e) If the entry deadline specified in the event announcement is not observed, the entry can be accepted for a double entry fee. - f) Entries may be withdrawn at any time.
+Already paid entry fees are non-refundable. - g) Entry fees must be paid at the first team captains' meeting.